Data Analysis For Product Managers: The Complete Guide13 min read

 Analytics dashboards aggregate multiple data sources into a single visual interface, providing a comprehensive view of key metrics and stats such as user engagement, conversion rates, revenue, customer satisfaction scores, and more.

-Many analytics tools let you customize your dashboard with metrics you care about and visualize them with multiple chart options.
+Many analytics tools let you customize your dashboard with the metrics you care about and visualize them with different types of charts.
 A detailed data analytics dashboard gives you access to real-time data, so you’re able to draw fresh insights every time.
 Also, you can easily spot patterns, trends, and anomalies without having to juggle between different report pages.

 A/B testing to enhance the onboarding experience